tcltk/tcl/doc/markdown/FileSystem.md

         int permissions);
 ```

 The **Tcl_FSOpenFileChannelProc** opens a file specified by *pathPtr* and returns a channel handle that can be used to perform input and output on the file.
 This API is modeled after the **fopen** procedure of the Unix standard I/O library.
-The syntax and meaning of all arguments is similar to those given in the Tcl **open** command when opening a file, where the *mode* argument is a combination of the POSIX flags O_RDONLY, O_WRONLY, etc. If an error occurs while opening the channel, the **Tcl_FSOpenFileChannelProc** returns NULL and records a POSIX error code that can be retrieved with **Tcl_GetErrno**.
+The syntax and meaning of all arguments is similar to those given in the Tcl [open] command when opening a file, where the *mode* argument is a combination of the POSIX flags O_RDONLY, O_WRONLY, etc. If an error occurs while opening the channel, the **Tcl_FSOpenFileChannelProc** returns NULL and records a POSIX error code that can be retrieved with **Tcl_GetErrno**.
 In addition, if *interp* is non-NULL, the **Tcl_FSOpenFileChannelProc** leaves an error message in *interp*'s result after any error.

 The newly created channel must not be registered in the supplied interpreter by a **Tcl_FSOpenFileChannelProc**; that task is up to the caller of **Tcl_FSOpenFileChannel** (if necessary).
 If one of the standard channels, **stdin**, **stdout** or **stderr** was previously closed, the act of creating the new channel also assigns it as a replacement for the standard channel.

 ## Matchindirectoryproc

 Function to process a **Tcl_FSMatchInDirectory** call.
-If not implemented, then glob and recursive copy functionality will be lacking in the filesystem (and this may impact commands like **encoding names** which use glob functionality internally).
+If not implemented, then glob and recursive copy functionality will be lacking in the filesystem (and this may impact commands like [encoding names][encoding] which use glob functionality internally).

 ```
 typedef int Tcl_FSMatchInDirectoryProc(